Locations:

 What medications are used to treat tenosynovitis?

-Which medications you’ll need depends on the cause of your tenosynovitis.
+Which medications you’ll need depends on the cause of the tenosynovitis.
 Some medications your provider might prescribe include:

-• Antibiotics: If your tenosynovitis is caused by an infection, you’ll need antibiotics.
+• Antibiotics.
+If an infection caused the tenosynovitis, you’ll need antibiotics.

-• Corticosteroids: Your provider might give you an injection of anti-inflammatory corticosteroids.
+• Corticosteroids.
+Your provider might give you an injection or prescription of anti-inflammatory corticosteroids.

 Prevention